newrelic/demo-deployer/documentation/developer/README.md

 ## Life cycle

-While running, the deployer goes through several steps (shown in Figure 2.)
-I have outlined them below with a short description.
+While running, the deployer goes through several steps (shown in Figure 2.) outlined below with a short description.

 * Validate
-	* Various checks to ensure the user credential and deployment configuration have all the required values.
+	* Various checks to ensure the user credential and deployment configuration have all the required values
 * Get source
-	* Retrieve the repositories for all services and instrumentation referenced in the deployment configuration.
+	* Retrieve the repositories for all services and instrumentation referenced in the deployment configuration
 * Provision
-	* Create cloud resources in AWS, Azure, or GCP using Ansible.
+	* Create cloud resources in AWS, Azure, or GCP using Ansible
-	* These resources are created in **sequence**.
+	* These resources are created in **sequence**
 * Install/Teardown
-	* Handles installing, starting, and tearing down services and instrumentations.
+	* Handles installing, starting, and tearing down services and instrumentations
 	* The relationship between the deployer and a service/instrumentation is the Ansible contract they share.
-For more information on the contract, see [Ansible contract](#ansible-contract).
+For more information on the contract, see [Ansible contract](#ansible-contract)
-	* These services/instrumentations are created in **parallel**.
+	* These services/instrumentations are created in **parallel**
 * Summary
-	* Output including IP addresses, URLs, instrumentation, and any other information pertinent to the deployment.
+	* Output including IP addresses, URLs, instrumentation, and any other information pertinent to the deployment

 ![Image of the deployer life cycle](v3-lifecycle.png)